 Others simply read or repeat affirmations from a list, a stack of cards, or most recently, from smartphone apps.
 Indeed, there are a number of phone apps for purchase that come pre-stocked with affirmations related to health, wealth, and relationships.

 However, if you want to write your own affirmations, you might want to try Affirmable, which allows you to write, edit, and review your own affirmations.
 Using apps may also be better than pen and paper methods because you’ll always have them with you and you can program your phone to remind you to do them once a day or several times a day.

 What If?
 Do Affirmations Really Work?

-Self-affirmations were first popularized in the 1920s and, since that time, have been trumpeted by coaches and self-help gurus around the world.
+Self-affirmations were first popularized in the 1920s and have since been trumpeted by coaches and self-help gurus around the world.
 But do they work?

-References to Naploean Hill's now classic, Think and Grow Rich, aside, recent evidence suggests that, yes, affirmations do work.
-As mentioned above, a recent study from Carnegie Mellon reveals that self-affirmations can protect against the damaging effects of stress on problem-solving performance and counteracts ego-depletion.
-Self-affirmations also enhance our task-related performances and make us more receptive to our mistakes.
-Additionally, self-affirmations have also been shown to assist regular users in rewriting self-fulfilling prophecies pertaining to social rejection.
+References to Naploean Hill's now classic, Think and Grow Rich , aside, recent evidence suggests that, yes, affirmations do work.
+As mentioned above, a recent study from Carnegie Mellon reveals that self-affirmations can protect against the damaging effects of stress on problem-solving performance and counteract ego-depletion.
+Self-affirmations also enhance our task-related performances and make us more receptive to our mistakes .
+Additionally, self-affirmations have also been shown to assist regular users in rewriting self-fulfilling prophecies pertaining to social rejection .